-A RAR file is a file archive that contains one or more files compressed with RAR compression.
+A RAR file is an archive that contains one or more files compressed with RAR compression.
 It uses a higher compression ratio than typical ZIP compression and incorporates a proprietary compression algorithm that is now used by other compressors, including 7-Zip for its .7Z files.
 RAR files may be extracted using a variety of programs.

 The RAR compressor can also create spanned, or multi-volume, archives, which are split across several compressed files.
 These files typically have file extensions from ".R00" to ".R99," or they may all have the standard ".RAR" extension.